Guemmel/HAWTemplate/ReadMe.md

 # HAW LaTeX Template

 A LaTeX template designed for academic documents at Hamburg University of Applied Sciences (HAW Hamburg).
+Not an official template.
+While formatting requirements may vary, this template serves as a robust foundation for academic documents.

 ## Features